nossie531/random_grouping/README.md

 ## What's New

+Version 0.2.1 is update for code refactoring.

-Version 0.2 has the following changes.
+Version 0.2.0 has the following changes.

 * The default value of `stable` has been changed to `true` from `false`.
 * The first argument of `divide_by_size` and `divide_by_ratio` is changed to